Kumluca: History

 Archaeologists have found a shipwreck dating back to the 15th-16th B.C 50 meters away from the coast of Kumluca district in early April in 2019.
 Archaeologist Hakan Öniz has published an article about this research in the journal Palestine Exploration Quarterly.
-He announced that a new Bronze Age shipwreck had been discovered in the same coast where the Gelidonya and Uluburun shipwrecks were found and this finding belongs to earlier times than both of them.
+He announced that a new Bronze Age shipwreck had been discovered in the same coast where the Gelidoniya and Uluburun shipwrecks were found and this finding belongs to earlier times than both of them.

-Greek Families lived in the village together with the Turks of the village and the Greek families left during the Greek-Turkish population exchange.

 Demographics

-The district has a population of 65,652 according to the 2010 census.
-The town itself has 31.525 inhabitants.
-Kumluca has 3 municipalities (Beykonak, Çavuşköy and Mavikent) and 24 villages.